TexasInstruments/edgeai-tensorlab/README.md

 Open the shell scripts that starts the actual benchmarking [run_benchmarks.sh](./run_benchmarks.sh), [tutorials](./tutorials) and see the environment variables **PSDK_BASE_PATH** and **TIDL_BASE_PATH** being defined.
 Change these paths appropriately to reflect what is in your PC.

-Once installed, the **jacinto_ai_benchmark** will be a available as a package in your Python environment.
+Once installed, the **jai_benchmark** will be a available as a package in your Python environment.
 It can be imported just like any other Python package in a Python script:<br>
 ```
-import jacinto_ai_benchmark
+import jai_benchmark
 ```
 or
 ```
-from jacinto_ai_benchmark import *
+from jai_benchmark import *
 ```